eduMFA/eduMFA/doc/audit/index.rst

       action: .*

 This is a list of rules.
-privacyIDEA iterates over *all* audit entries.
+eduMFA iterates over *all* audit entries.
 The first matching rule for an entry wins.
 If the rule matches, the audit entry is deleted if the entry is older than the days specified in "rotate".